zimmermannubique/AdventOfCode/README.md

 # AdventOfCode

-My solutions for Advent of Code 2021, using Xcode and C++.
+My solutions for Advent of Code, using Xcode and C++.

 https://adventofcode.com

 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.